 Remember!
 It sounds rude and embarrassing to someone if you directly ask someone for a job opportunity.
 It would help if you made a rapport first by greeting them properly.
 If you talk over the phone, maintain proper telephone etiquette.
 When you speak in person, hold a polite tone and body language.

 Now, let’s explore some expressions that you can use while attending an interview or you are in a discussion about job opportunities.
-Before moving to the expressions, I would like to recommend you some ESL books that I think are the best books to help you learn English.

 Expressions to Ask for a Job Opportunity During an Interview